BadmWe/dspyt-webpage/dspyt/posts/cross-sectional-data-an-easy-introduction.md

 Econometric data sets come in numerous shapes, forms and types such as cross-sectional, [time-series](https://dspyt.com/time-series-data-an-easy-introduction) and [panel data](https://dspyt.com/panel-data-econometrics-an-introduction-with-an-example-in-python).
 The data type affects the analysis and estimation methods that we as data scientists can use.
 In this article we are introducing the concept of cross sectional data and demonstrate cross sectional data examples.

-A cross sectional data example consists of a sample of units such as individuals, households, firms, cities, states, countries at a given point in time.
+A cross sectional data set consists of a sample of units such as individuals, households, firms, cities, states, countries at a given point in time.
 Sometimes, the data on all units does not correspond to the same time period.
-For example, researchers may conduct a survey during different weeks within a year on the number and characteristics of housing units as well as the households that occupy those units.
+For instance, the gross yearly income for each of 1000 randomly selected families in United States in 2022 constitutes a cross sectional data example.

 In a pure cross sectional analysis, we ignore any minor timing differences in collecting the data.
 If a researcher conducted a survey during different weeks of the same year, we would still consider this as a cross sectional data example.
+Cross sectional data differs from longitudinal data, which includes several observations for each unit throughout time.

 ## Cross sectional data example: Titanic Kaggle Dataset